UTK7994/learning-notes/books/designing-data-intensive-applications.md

 In order to prevent phantoms, we need a _predicate lock_.
 Rather than a lock belonging to a particular object, it belongs to all objects that match some search condition.

-Predicate locks applies even to objects that do not yet exist in the database, but which might be added in the future (phantoms).
+Predicate locks applies even to objects that do not yet exist in the database, but which might be added in the future (phantoms). precisely, when we lock the records which belong to search query, and perform operations (Isolation level : Repeatable read)

 ##### Index-range locks